 For smokers who decide to quit smoking, the first few days following a quit attempt are the most difficult.
 NFL-101 provides additional help to these smokers when they need it the most.
 As stated on the Nicorette® web site: " If you stay smoke-free in the first week, you are 9x more likely to quit for good."
 Early abstinence is a vulnerable period for most smokers.
 Each year, 40% of smokers try to quit, but 50–75% relapse within the first week of a quit attempt Further, withdrawal symptoms peak during the first few days of abstinence, and these symptoms, in turn, predict relapse.

-We have launched an international, multicentric, double blind, placebo controlled 204-patients Phase 2(/3) clinical trial testing NFL-101 against its placebo, at two doses (CESTO2, NCT04571216).
+We are launching an international, multicentric, double blind, placebo controlled 318-patients Phase 2(/3) clinical trial testing NFL-101 against its placebo, at two doses (CESTO2, NCT04571216).
 A poster presenting the Phase 2(/3) protocol have received the award price of the Society for Research on Nicotine and Tobacco Europe (SRNT-E) during the 2019 annual meeting in Oslo.
 Upon success, we anticipate Phase 3 studies to be completed by 2024 and product approval achieved in early 2025 on both sides of the Atlantic.

 Injectable allergen extracts are safe therapies approved in many countries including by the FDA in the USA.
 Due to its botanical nature and extensive historical use as an allergenic extract we expect speedier approval of NFL-101 in certain world territories.